clinealex10/ACTools_RuntimeCommandConsole/README.md

     <b>In the Package Manager, use the following git URL: https://github.com/Cpt-Jack04/ACTools_Core.git</b>
     <br/>
     <br/>
     Be sure that the package is installed in your assets folder and you should be all good at that this point.
+Be sure to check to documentation file for how to create your own debug commands.
 </p>

 <p>